guzmonne/dynamodb-model/README.md

   limit: 10
 });

-// All the methods describe before are lazily evaluated.
+// All the methods described before are lazily evaluated.
+Meaning they won't run
-// You have to call the `promise()` or `callback` methods on it for them to run.
+// until you call the `promise()` or `callback` methods on them.

 // Promise
 model.promise()